-- Birefringence: the magnitude of linear retardation normalized to the beam path length in the sample (sample thickness) units are nanometers per centimeter (nm/cm). - Stress: the estimated magnitude of mechanical stress units are pounds per square inch (psi). - DC: the strength of the detector signal units are volts (V).
+- Birefringence: the magnitude of linear retardation normalized to the beam path length in the sample (sample thickness) - units are nanometers per centimeter (nm/cm). - Stress: the estimated magnitude of mechanical stress units are pounds per square inch (psi) or mega pascals MPa.
+This requires a stress optic coefficient. - DC: the strength of the detector signal units are volts (V).
 This is useful for investigating any possible correlation between retardation magnitude and signal strength.
 Measurements can sometimes be affected if the beam is clipping an edge of the sample or the sample holder (this condition reduces the signal strength at the detector).